 Much like any other component in a computer, it is possible that your VRAM could take some damage or fail to function properly at some point.

-These failures could be the result of either physical problems with the chips themselves, or they could come from glitches in the software that cause the memory to function improperly.
-In either case, there might be a few things you can do in order to repair it.
+These failures could result from either physical problems with the chips themselves, or they could come from glitches in the software that cause the memory to function improperly.

 Before we get into some of the main fixes that you might be able to try, it is important to note that things could go wrong and make the situation worse if you’re not sure what you’re doing or which steps to try.
 Some things that might go wrong could include: